James FitzGerald, 13th Earl of Desmond: First marriage

-FitzGerald's first marriage was to his grandniece Joan Roche, daughter of Maurice Roche, 6th Viscount Fermoy, and his wife Eleanor, the daughter of FitzGerald's younger brother Maurice.
+FitzGerald's first marriage was to his great-niece Joan Roche, daughter of Maurice Roche, 6th Viscount Fermoy, and his wife Eleanor, the daughter of FitzGerald's younger brother Maurice.
 The marriage was annulled and their son Thomas Ruadh FitzGerald of Conna, who otherwise would have been heir apparent, was disinherited.
 FitzGerald's grandson by Thomas, James (Séamus) Fitzgerald, called "the Sugán Earl", would claim the earldom and lead a revolt.

 Second marriage and children

 Secondly he married More O'Carroll, daughter of Sir Maolrony McShane O'Carroll, Lord of Ely.

 James and More had three sons: